Jeern/QuickVault/src/QuickVault.Configuration/Readme.md

-﻿# QuickVault.Configuration.Core
+﻿# QuickVault.Configuration

-For configuration of full .NET framework applications, QuickVault offers the QuickVault.Configuration package.
+For configuration of a full .NET framework application (an ASP.NET, Winforms, WPF or Console App), QuickVault offers the QuickVault.Configuration package.

 It can be installed with